 How to Report Illegal Storefronts or Suspected Human Trafficking

-You really won’t be able to tell if it is a issue of human trafficking or a brothel disguised as a massage business unless you know someone who went there for sex services.
+You really won’t be able to tell if it is a issue of human trafficking or a brothel disguised as a massage business unless you know someone who went there for sex services and can confirm that trafficking is in place.
 While there are some key signs like having lower prices, covered windows, neon window signs, late/all night services, it isn’t always a brothel or human trafficking business.
 It is important to have a working relationship with your local law enforcement agencies so that you can call them up at any time and say “hey…I am not sure what is going on over there…but they are open all night and there are people living there (or whatever).”

-Don’t worry about reporting a place for suspected trafficking.
+Don’t worry about reporting a place for suspected trafficking or sex work.
 Your actions do not automatically get the business in trouble.
 The anti-trafficking groups have specialists to determine what is and isn’t trafficking.
 Your report might be the latest report from multiple consumers on a place or pattern.
 They can’t develop a pattern of trafficking behaviors without the efforts of concerned citizens who file reports.
 Worried about your identity?
 You can choose to be anonymous.